 Antosca is noted for performances of his compositions in unique spaces throughout Washington and is recognized for his extensive record of collaboration with Washington performance venues.
 His compositions present a momentary glimpse into the delicate interaction among performance, technology and space.
 In the Washington area, his work has been performed at the National Gallery of Art, the Corcoran Gallery, the Kennedy Center, la maison Française, the Phillips Collection, the Library of Congress, the Smithsonian Institution and numerous universities.

-Antosca was a co-director of the 2012 John Cage Centennial Festival Washington, DC, one of the largest centennial celebrations of Cage in the world, which took place throughout Washington from September 4 – 10, 2012.
+Antosca initiated and was a co-director of the 2012 John Cage Centennial Festival Washington, DC, one of the largest centennial celebrations of Cage in the world, which took place throughout Washington from September 4 – 10, 2012.
 Regarding the Festival’s impact, the Washington Post wrote that for Washington, “where artistic life centers on museums and conservation” the Festival “could be seen as a gradual shift in Washington where Antosca, the National Gallery, the Library of Congress, the Maison Francaise and others have been working hard to cultivate a contemporary music audience.

 “where artistic life centers on museums and conservation” the Festival “could be seen as a gradual